Ranchi-Raj/IPL_client/README.md

+# Logic Behind Team Allocation
+  Direct allocation of the teams based on what the user entered

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.